sarishvarshan/Experiment--02-Implementation-of-combinational-logic-/README.md

 ```
-BY: Sivakumar
+BY: D.Mathiyazhagan
-Registration no: 23013501
+Registration no: 23013685
 ```
 # Experiment--02-Implementation of combinational logic
 Implementation of combinational logic gates